Towards Scalable and Privacy-Preserving Deep Neural Network via Algorithmic-Cryptographic Co-design: The Proposed Method

-To prevent the information leakage caused by the hidden features, i.e., ${\mathbf{h}_l}_{l\ge 1}$, we propose using SGLD instead of SGD to optimize the parameters of \modelname.
-The formal description of SGLD is introduced in Equation~\ref{eq:sgld} and we refer reader to the prior work~\cite{sgld_original} for more details.
-The gradient is computed using back propagation, which is similar to the forward propagation procedure in Algorithm \ref{algo}.
+The gradient is computed using back propagation following the chain-rule, which is similar to the forward propagation procedure in Algorithm \ref{algo}.
+Specifically, given the loss calculated by the data holder who has label, this data holder first calculates the gradients of its model parameters, and then sends the model update to the server.
+The server then calculates the gradient of its own model parameters layer-by-layer, and then sends the model update of the first several hidden layers (i.e., the private feature related layers) to data holders.
+Finally, each data holder calculates the corresponding model gradient.
 Both forward computation and backward computation need communication between $\mathcal{A}$, $\mathcal{B}$, and the server, in a decentralized manner.
 During training, all the private data ($\textbf{X}_A$, $\textbf{X}_B$, and $\textbf{y}$) and private data related model parameters ($\bm{\theta}_A$, $\bm{\theta}_B$, and $\bm{\theta}_y$) are kept by data holders.
 Therefore, data privacy is preserved to a large extent.

 It is worth noticing that our proposal can be generalized to multi-parties and the situations that the data holders collaboratively calculate $i$ ($1 \le i \le L$) hidden layers instead of the first hidden layer only.
-Therefore, the existing method \cite{mohassel2017secureml} is one of our special cases, i.e., $\mathcal{A}$ and $\mathcal{B}$ collaboratively calculate all the neural networks using cryptographical techniques, without the aid of server.
+Therefore, the existing method \cite{mohassel2017secureml} is one of our special cases, i.e., $\mathcal{A}$ and $\mathcal{B}$ collaboratively calculate all the neural networks using cryptographical techniques, without the semi-honest server.